pierre-pvln/ipheionmaps/README.md

 ---
-# README file for the ipheiongraphs Joomla! extension
+# README file for the ipheionmaps Joomla! extension
 ---